 Having worked as both, a freelance translator and now a project manager for a translation agency, I am today able to recognise important factors which I might have previously missed when contacting translation companies myself.
 Now, I thought it would be fair to share my experience with you and list some of the essential factors which are important for an agency like ours when deciding to work with a freelance translator.

 Before approaching any translation agency, I simply cannot emphasise enough how important it really is to run an in-depth research about the company you are about to contact.
 Finding out important information about a company, which are usually easily accessible, can greatly increase your success rate.
 For example, as an agency we state on our website that the ideal way of contacting us regarding any job opportunities is to either email our HR department directly or use the application form available on our website.
 Instead, we receive a number of generic emails to our accounts’ email address daily.
 Although we usually review these anyway, such applications might not be prioritised over an applicant who took their time, followed our guidelines and found out information about our agency.
 Therefore, as you can see, before approaching a translation company initially, it is extremely important to find out as much as you can about it and the ways in which it operates.
 Usually, this can be found on the agency’s official website or the social media platforms.

 2. Be specific…

 Including any specific information about yourself, your experience and expertise beyond simply listing which languages you work with is extremely helpful to us as an agency.
 Due to the amount of applications we receive, we are simply unable to contact each and every person.
-Letting us know which sectors you feel most comfortable translating for, whether it’s legal, marketing, technical etc. allows our project managers to update their database accordingly and regularly, but also increases the translator’s chances of being contacted regarding a project or document from their niche, which they would feel most confident and comfortable working with.
+Letting us know which sectors you feel most comfortable translating for, whether it’s legal translations, marketing translations, technical etc. allows our project managers to update their database accordingly and regularly, but also increases the translator’s chances of being contacted regarding a project or document from their niche, which they would feel most confident and comfortable working with.